 No doubt if you're not very familiar with Burmese cuisine, you may likely know of Burmese rice in its various forms, such as black and red.
 However, Burmese cuisine is mostly noted for its liberal use of fish products including fish sauce and ngapi (fermented seafood).
 The national dish, mohingha (right), is made with fish broth, for example.

-International restaurants outside of hotels are scarce.
-Decent fare can be had at backpacker cafes and we're partial to the local chapati cafes and teashops.
+What's important to know about dining in Myanmar?
+For picky eaters, international restaurants outside of larger hotels are scarce.
+Delicious and often decent meals can be had at backpacker cafes but also botique hotels (even if you are not staying there) the local chapati cafes and teashops.

-Customs: The country's diverse religious makeup influences its cuisine, as Buddhists avoid beef and Muslims pork.
+Culinary Customs: The country's diverse religious makeup influences its cuisine, as Buddhists avoid beef and Muslims pork.
 Beef is considered taboo by devout Buddhists because the cow is highly regarded as a beast of burden.
 Vegetarian dishes are only common during the Buddhist Lent (Wa-dwin), a three-month Rains Retreat, as well as Uposatha sabbath days.
 During this time, only two meals (i.e. breakfast and lunch) are consumed before midday to observe the fasting rules (u bohk saunk) and abstinence from meat (thek that lut, literally 'free of killing') is observed by devout Buddhists.
-Throughout the rest of the year, many foods can be prepared vegetarian on request, but the bulk of Burmese food is prepared with fish or meat broth bases.
-Also, many of the several ethnic groups prepare at least one inherently vegetarian dish (notably cuisine from the Shan people).
+Throughout the rest of the year, many foods can be also prepared vegetarian on request, although like other countries in Southeast Asia , the bulk of Burmese food is prepared with fish or meat broth bases.
+Many ethnic groups prepare at least one inherently vegetarian dish (notably cuisine from the Shan people).

 Naomi Duguid's BURMA: Rivers of Flavor is the definitive text on Burmese cuisine also delves into culture in a beautifully designed and presented book.
 The book was a winner of the IACP Cookbook Award for Culinary Travel in 2013.
 Some interesting comments by Naomi about the book include: